opencontainers/image-spec/serialization.md

                 Volumes <code>struct</code>
             </dt>
             <dd>
                 A set of directories which should be created as data volumes in a container running this image.
+This field MAY be "null".
                 <p>
                 If a file or folder exists within the image with the same path as a data volume, that file or folder is replaced with the data volume and is never merged.
                 </p>